arukenimon/task-mgmt-system/README.md

 ### Data and notification model

 The core relationship is `teams → profiles → clients → tasks`.
 A task has a primary owner for compatibility and a `task_assignees` join table for multi-person assignments.
-PostgreSQL triggers record task activity and enqueue assignment and task-escalation notifications.
-Successful task Server Actions flush a leased outbox batch after the response; the protected cron endpoint creates deduplicated weekday deadline digests and remains the recovery worker.
-Delivery uses SMTP locally or Brevo in production.
+PostgreSQL triggers record task activity for assignments, removals, task edits, and status changes; those events create per-user in-app notifications, which are delivered to the notification inbox through Supabase Realtime.
+Assignment and task-escalation emails enter a leased outbox.
+Successful task Server Actions flush an outbox batch after the response; the protected cron endpoint creates deduplicated weekday deadline digests and remains the recovery worker.
+Email delivery uses SMTP locally or Brevo in production.

-All browser-accessible tables and the private `task-attachments` storage bucket are protected by RLS.
+All browser-accessible tables—including the per-user notification inbox—and the private `task-attachments` storage bucket are protected by RLS.
 The Supabase service-role key is used only by server-side invitation, deactivation, and email-worker operations.

 ## Tech stack